 Thaqīf.
-Salūl of Hawāzin lived between Tihama and Najd.168 Salūl had come to the Prophet (PBUH) as a delegation and embraced Islam.
-Earlier, one of their members gave his oath of allegiance to the Prophet at Hudībiyya.
+Salūl of Hawāzin lived between Tihama and Najd.
+Salūl had come to the Prophet (PBUH) as a delegation and embraced Islam.
+Earlier, one of their members gave his oath of allegiance to the Prophet at Huḍaybiyya.
 After the conquest, a few of them settled at al-Kūfa.
-Several Salūli were staunch supporters of 'Alī bin Abū Talib at al-Kūfa.169 They decided to settle at Iraq as they were involved in initial stages of conquest.
+Several Salūlī were staunch supporters of 'Alī bin Abū Talib at al-Kūfa.
+They decided to settle at Iraq as they were involved in initial stages of conquest.
 In addition, they thought it beneficial to settle at Iraq instead of moving back to Tihama and Najd, the areas which were economically backward as compared to al-Kūfa.

 Other branches of Hawāzin whose number remained consistent were Thaqīf, and Jush'am.
-Thaqīf was well-represented in al-Baṣra in the period of the companions of the Prophet (PBUH) and kept on migrating or their descendants lived in al-Baṣra in first and second Tabaqa.170 Thaṣīq got power and rule in various parts of Iraq, Syria, Yaman and Makkah after Islam.
-Hajjāj bin Yūsaf and Mukhtar Thaqafi, the two important characters of Kufan history belonged to Thaqīf.171 Thaqīf were settled at Taif before Islam and had trading relationship with the Makkans.
+Thaqīf was well-represented in al-Baṣra in the period of the companions of the Prophet (PBUH) and kept on migrating or their descendants lived in al-Baṣra in first and second Tabaqa.
+Thaṣīq got power and rule in various parts of Iraq, Syria, Yaman and Makkah after Islam.
+Hajjāj bin Yūsaf and Mukhtar Thaqafī, the two important characters of Kufan history belonged to Thaqīf.
+Thaqīf were settled at Taif before Islam and had trading relationship with the Makkans.
 Both Quraysh and Thaqīf were engaged in joint trade caravans.
 Abū Sufyān and Mughīra bin Shu'ba were said to be involved in several joint trade projects.
 Umayyad and Thaqīf had close relationships including marital relations as well.
-Moreover, Thaqīf were amongst those few Arabs who had some
+Moreover, Thaqīf were amongst those few Arabs who had some number of literates.
+This probably reveals the causes for the high status of Thaqīf after conquest.
+The close relation with the Quraysh also explicates their motives to migrate.
+Though Thaqīf were settled people and it was difficult for them to migrate but they migrated for positions of power and authority.

-169 Micheal Lecker, People, Tribes and Society in Arabia, 29.
+Micheal Lecker, People, Tribes and Society in Arabia, 29.

-170 Donner, "Tribal Settlement of Basra", 102, 104.
+Donner, "Tribal Settlement of Basra", 102, 104.